-This beautiful Hanseatic town is the centre of the island of Gotland, and a seat of Gotland Municipality.
+This beautiful Hanseatic town is at the centre of the island of Gotland.

-It is a well-known summer resort as part of Swedish archipelago and has population of appr.
+It is a well-known summer resort in the beautiful Swedish archipelago and has population of appr.
 23,500.
-Transportation from the mainland goes by ferry and plane.
+Ferries and planes are the most common ways of getting to the island.
 Ferries arrive from both Oskarshamn and Nynäsham, near Stockholm, each taking about three hours.

 Notable attractions within the town area are e.g. the Visborg fortress, the Almedalen park, the city wall and the Helgeand church ruin.

-The town has been UNESCO World Heritage Site since 1995.
+The town has been an UNESCO World Heritage Site since 1995.

 Location: Borgholm, Öland island.
-Bus connection from mainland via Kalmar city.
+Bus connection from the mainland via Kalmar city.

-This medieval castle ruin is one of the most known historical sites in Sweden and access by car goes on Road 136, north Öland Bridge connecting mainland and island.
+This medieval castle ruin is one of the best known historical sites in Sweden and can be accessed by car on the Road 136, using the north Öland Bridge that connects the mainland and the island.

 Location: Galärvarvsvägen 14, Stockholm

-This maritime museum in Djurgården area is well-known for its main sight, 64-gun warship Vasa that sank on her maiden voyage in 1628, which is only almost fully intact 17th century ship that has ever been salvaged.
+This maritime museum in the Djurgården area is well-known for its main sight, the 64-gun warship Vasa, that sank on her maiden voyage in 1628.
+She is the only (almost) intact 17th century ship that has ever been salvaged.
 The museum also features four other ships moored in the harbour outside: the ice breaker Sankt Eric (launched 1915), the lightvessel Finngrundet (1903), the torpedo boat Spica (1966) and the rescue boat Bernhard Ingelsson (1944).

 Location: Drottningholm, Ekerö Municipality.
 Bus connection from Stockholm.

-This majestic palace is official residence of the Swedish royal family.
-Built on Lövön island in 16th century, it is a popular sight while it does not house The Family.
+This majestic palace is the official residence of the Swedish royal family.
+Built on Lövön island in 16th century, it is a popular sight even when the royal family isn’t present.

-Notable attractions are the Chinese Pavilion, the palace church with its glorious tapestry and The palace theatre, which houses popular summer opera festivals performed by the Royal Swedish Opera.
-The palace has been one of the UNESCO World Heritage Sites since 1991.
+Notable attractions are the Chinese Pavilion, the palace church with its glorious tapestry and the palace theatre, which houses popular summer opera festivals performed by the Royal Swedish Opera.
+The palace has been an UNESCO World Heritage Site since 1991.

 Location: Uppsala County.
 Train connections from Stockholm.

-This spectacular city is the fourth-largest of Sweden and has approx. 140,000 residents.
+The spectacular Uppsala is the fourth largest city in Sweden and has approx. 140,000 residents.

-It is well-known for its university and being religious centre of Sweden for the seat of the archbishop since 1164.
-Attractions of Uppsala include the Uppsala Castle with its gardens, the Museum Gustavianum and the University Botanical Garden.
+It is well-known for its university and for being a Swedish religious centre.
+The seat of Sweden’s archbishop has been in Uppsala since 1164.
+The city has several attractions including the Uppsala Castle with its gardens, the Museum Gustavianum and the University’s Botanical Garden.